foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/dunmer-monk.md

 #### Malacath

-*You have 50 extra Stamina.
-Power attacks are 50% stronger, but all other attacks are half as strong.*
+*You have 25/50 Stamina. /  Power attacks are 50% stronger, but all other attacks are half as strong.*

 If you want to lean into your Hand to Hand side, Malacath can be a strong choice.
 Be mindful that he doesn't tolerate half-measures.
 Commit to your attacks or they won't be effective.
 Position yourself well so that you can land power attacks without opening yourself up to extra damage.

 #### Mehrunes Dagon

-*Destruction spells cost 20% less.
-You reduce the Fire, Frost, Shock, and Poison Resistance of all nearby enemies by up to 50%, but your own Fire, Frost, Shock, and Poison Resistance are reduced by 50%.*
+*Destruction spells cost 10/20% less. / You reduce the Fire, Frost, and Shock Resistance of all nearby enemies by up to 50%, but your own Fire, Frost, Shock, and Poison Resistance are reduced by 50%.*

 Lowering your own resistances is daunting at first but remember you'll pick up extra resistance from your Alteration perks.
 The *Lord Stone* and enchantments can also help negate the downside of the Flame Tyrant.
 With that out of the way, he delivers a very beneficial blessing.

 #### Sheogorath

-*Alteration spells cost 20% less.
-You take 50% more damage from melee weapons, but you reflect 200% of incoming melee damage back at your attacker.*
+*Alteration spells cost 10/20% less. / You take 50% more damage from melee weapons, but you reflect 200% of incoming melee damage back at your attacker.*

 If you can overcome the penalty here, Sheogorath opens up fun possibilities for the build.
 Combined with the *Tower Stone*, which adds armor, that's 300% melee retaliation damage.
 Reduce incoming damage further with *Disintegrate Weapon*, made cheaper by this blessing, and enjoy.